ThomasClemons/athletic_sales_analysis/README.md

 ## Description

 This is a class assignment to analyze sales data to gain insights into which cities in the U.S. have sold the most athletic wear over two years.
-Next, I'll determine which retailers had the greatest total sales for athletic wear, and which retailers sold the most women's athletic footwear.
-Finally, I'll determine which day and week had the highest sales for women's athletic footwear..
+Next, I determined which retailers had the greatest total sales for athletic wear, and which retailers sold the most women's athletic footwear.
+Last, I determined which day and week had the highest sales for women's athletic footwear..

 ## Getting Started